HabanaAI/Model-References/PyTorch/examples/gpu_migration/computer_vision/classification/torchvision/README.md

 ImageNet 2012 dataset needs to be organized according to PyTorch requirements, and as specified in the scripts of [imagenet-multiGPU.torch](https://github.com/soumith/imagenet-multiGPU.torch).

 ## Media Loading Acceleration
-Gaudi2 offers a dedicated hardware engine for Media Loading operations.
+Gaudi 2 offers a dedicated hardware engine for Media Loading operations.
-For further details, please refer to [Habana Media Loader page](https://docs.habana.ai/en/latest/PyTorch/Habana_Media_Loader_PT/Media_Loader_PT.html)
+For further details, please refer to [Intel Gaudi Media Loader](https://docs.habana.ai/en/latest/PyTorch/Reference/Using_Media_Loader_with_PyTorch/Media_Loader_PT.html).

 ## Training and Examples